If you’re going to choose a name for a new Modern Portuguese joint in Soho, the choice is clear…

 …the choice is clear.

-NOTE: Claro is set to open in Spring 2020.
+NOTE: Claro is set to open late 2020.
 We’ll be back then with the full scoop.
 Otherwise you can also keep up to date with the opening via their website here.

 22 Bateman Street, London, W1D 3AN